 The final copy of the thesis shall be presented in proper thesis form in duplicate to the Registrar's office on or before Tuesday of the seventh class week of the second semester of the academic year of graduation.
 For each day late beyond this date, a penalty of one percent shall be deducted from the grade.
 Students may elect to postpone graduation one year to avoid the penalty.
 The thesis shall conform strictly to the standards outlined in Form and Style in Thesis Writing, by William Giles Campbell, and to the additional instructions authorized by the faculty.
-The thesis must be of acceptable merit and must be approved by more than one professor.
+The thesis must be of acceptable merit, that is, it must receive a grade not lower than C, and must be approved by more than one professor.
 A graduation thesis becomes the property of the Seminary upon presentation even if found unsatisfactory.
 A thesis fee of \$9.00 must be paid at the business office before presenting the graduation thesis or dissertation to the Registrar's office.

-DIPLOMAS AND AWARDS Diplomas
+DIPLOMAS AND AWARDS

+Diplomas